Azure/api-management-self-hosted-gateway-ingress/Ingress-only/readme.md

 ```

 ### 2. Configure hostname in the Ingress object
-There is a separate file [ingress-tls.yml](ingress-tls.yml) which has the full configuration, but the main changes are in the section [section](ingress-tls.yml#L9-L12).
+There is a separate file [ingress-tls.yml](ingress-tls.yml) which has the full configuration, but the main changes are in [this section](ingress-tls.yml#L9-L12).
 Let's apply new rules.

 ```
 > kubectl apply -f .\ingress-tls.yml -n=gw